 - Formulate policies and make recommendations to agencies and officers of the city government;

 - Investigate and make determinations regarding discrimination complaints.

-- Dr. Sheri Blok, Chair of Humanities/Speech Instructor, Southeast Community College–Lincoln
+- Dr. Sheri Blok, Speech Instructor, Southeast Community College–Lincoln

 - Rose Godinez, Legal and Policy Counsel, ACLU of Nebraska

 - John Goldrich, Assistant Director of Counseling and Psychological Services at UN-L, Pastor at Newman United Methodist Church

 - Haroon Al Hayder, School Community Coordinator at Lincoln High School, Civic Nebraska, CLC